...

 Metal welding process

 Metal joining is a significant aspect of the manufacturing sector.
 The creation of simple parts to complex shapes parts demands metal joining operations.
 There are several joining techniques, including welding, brazing, soldering, riveting, and adhesive joining.
-However, welding is the preferred one in the majority of scenarios.
+However, metal welding is the preferred one in the majority of scenarios.

 Welding is on the practice since ancient times.
 People used to heat and hammer metal pieces to make tools, weapons, and other items.
 Then, welding has been changing over time.
 In the 19th century, the industrial revolution led to the creation of electric arc welding.
 In the 20th century, welding methods like gas, resistance, and atomic hydrogen were invented.
 Today, welding continues to evolve and advance with the development of new technologies such as spot welding, laser welding, ultrasound welding, and friction welding.